 Felspar Exceptions

-These exceptions allow for capture of source location information (typically the throw site).
-Some exceptions may also capture other information.
+felspar-exceptions is a library that provides exceptions types that capture source location information (typically the throw site).
+Some exceptions may also capture other information

 Basic usage